dbernaschina/infinite-humanity.io/README.md

 # infinite-humanity.io
 Diego Bernaschina's artwork © 2017-2019

-Only the sample of the web art (net.art) for the exhibition of the New Biennial of Digital Art "The Wrong" of 2019-2020 set of Sqatting the Internet (squatted.online).
+Only the sample of the web art (net.art) for the exhibition of the [place].

 DESCRIPTION: